ingewortel/artistoo/README.md

 ## Documentation

-Full documentation is available [here](https://ingewortel.github.io/cpmjs.github.io); or see below for a brief description.
+Full documentation is available on [Github pages](https://ingewortel.github.io/cpmjs.github.io); or see below for a brief description.

 ## How it works